-We utilize electromagnetic radiation and other technology for diagnostic imaging.
+We use a variety of technology for diagnostic imaging.
 This helps us acquire in-depth images of your animal's internal structures.

 At Northwest Austin Veterinary Center, we have a veterinary diagnostic laboratory that contains advanced tools that allow us to accurately diagnose your cat or dog's medical conditions.
-We have a range of services available including digital radiology and ultrasounds.
+We have a range of services available including digital radiology.

 With our diagnostic imaging abilities, we are able to obtain accurate diagnostic information regarding your pet's medical condition and provide you with options for their treatment immediately.